oppolla/dual-model-dynamic-scaffold/ARCHITECTURE.md

 ## Overview

-The Self-Organizing Virtual Lifeform (SOVL) is an advanced AI framework designed to emulate biologically inspired learning and adaptation.
-It integrates multiple language models to produce coherent, contextually accurate outputs while autonomously refining its knowledge through exploration and memory consolidation.
+The Self-Organizing Virtual Lifeform (SOVL) is an AI framework designed to emulate biologically inspired learning and adaptation.
+It integrates multiple language models via _scaffolds_ to produce coherent, contextually accurate outputs while autonomously refining its knowledge through exploration and memory consolidation.
 SOVL’s core capabilities include curiosity-driven exploration, dream-inspired memory consolidation, and scaffold-guided generation, orchestrated through a robust command-line interface (CLI) for precise control.

 This specification details SOVL’s architecture, covering components, workflows, and configuration options.
 It is structured to reflect the system’s operational flow: orchestration, model management, state/memory management, behavioral drivers, processing systems, user interaction, and resource optimization.
 The document is intended for developers, researchers, and architects seeking a comprehensive understanding of SOVL’s design.